 - Make the crust.
 Combine the flour, sugar, and salt in a bowl.
 Mix with a spoon to combine.
 Add the olive oil and mix again until a lumpy dough forms.
 There should be no dry spots, but it won’t come together into a single mass—don’t overmix!

 - Dump the olive oil dough into the lined pan and use your hands to pat it flat.
 Use a fork to prick the dough—figure 15 or so times, evenly distributed.

-- Bake for about 45 minutes, rotating halfway through, until puffed and softly golden-brown.
+- Bake for 45 to 60 minutes, rotating halfway through, until puffed and golden-brown.